demirantay/notebook/syllabus-compsci.md

 - [ ] Level 6: Do all of [these here](https://www.instamobile.io/react-native-tutorials/react-native-app-ideas-beginners/) to practice react native.
 Dont skip anything.
 - [ ] Level 7: Clone a mini React Clone -- pacakge it in npm, yarn

-> If you finish frontend or backend sections start `[Code Univeristy Guide](https://github.com/jwasham/coding-interview-university)` of jwsaham and try to getting ready for job applications (possibly in Canada) when their time of the month comes.
-OR go for a algorithm online prep course like algoexpert.io , leetcode ...etc

 <br>
 <Br>